Ether2003/full-stack-crud-auth-web-app/README.md

 ### About:
 this repository contains a full-stack applicaiton that implements:
-- preforming CRUD operations against a database base model
+- CRUD operations against a database base model
 - user registration & authentication
 - managing server responses & client request with a RESTful API